-For years man has continued to invent and discover ways for his own pleasure.
+For years man has continued to invent and discover ways for his pleasure.
 Often, these worldly pleasures end up becoming a great peril.
-One of the best examples of this are substances such as addictive drugs and alcohol.
-While drugs are largely illegal, alcohol is available easily and readily.
+One of the best examples of this is substances such as addictive drugs and alcohol.
+While medications are mostly illegal, alcohol is available quickly and readily.
 Not only available, but alcoholic breweries are also considered essential in most societies and are often looked up as a symbol of status and class.
 Regardless of the quality of wines and whiskeys that you consume, they will have some effect on your mind and body sooner or later.

-People may start drinking in age as young as adolescents and may even begin post middle age or at a very old age.
-Regardless of when one starts to drink, once it turns into addiction the effects would be there on your mind and body sooner or later.
+People may start drinking at an age as young as adolescents and may even begin post middle age or at a very old age.
+Regardless of when one starts to drink, once it turns into addiction, the effects would be there on your mind and body sooner or later.
 There are various reasons why people might get into alcohol.
-Most people start off as social drinking at parties and gatherings and eventually too much and regular alcohol consumption leads to addiction.
+Most people start as social drinking at parties and gatherings and eventually too much, and regular alcohol consumption leads to addiction.
 Peer pressure and impulsive drinking is another common reason, especially among young adults.

-Besides social reasons, a number of people also resort to alcohol as a coping up strategy to deal with stress, pain or sorrows.
-Depression and other mental illness also trigger some people to opt for alcohol consumption since it makes one high.
+Besides social reasons, many people also resort to alcohol as a coping strategy to deal with stress, pain, or sorrows.
+Depression and other mental illnesses also trigger some people to opt for alcohol consumption since it makes one high.
 Whatever the reasons might be, alcohol addiction is perilous to both physical and mental health.
-It does not only affect your own life as an alcoholic but also the life of your family and other people that care for you.
+It does not only affect your life as an alcoholic but also the life of your family and other people that care for you.
 There are numerous examples of couples separating and homes falling apart because one of the partners became alcoholic and too difficult to live with.